zhangbozhb/ChameleonSwift/README.md

         tsc.viewControllerAutoSwitchThemeAfterAwakeFromNib = false
         tsc.viewControllerAutoSwitchThemeWhenViewWillAppear = true
     ```

+    **Note**: Auto call is convenient and save your time, but you should follow some rules, or else you may be in trouble.

-    **Note**: Be wared you should promise you method ch_switchTheme(_:pre:) and ch_switchThemeBlock run without exceptions.
-If unfortunately it happend, you app will crash.
+    * No Crash: Be aware you should promise you method ch_switchTheme(_:pre:) and ch_switchThemeBlock run without exceptions.
+If unfortunately it happened, you app will crash.

-* 2, What happened when both ch_switchTheme(_:pre:) and ch_switchThemeBlock are defined?

-    Both of them will be called, and ch_switchThemeBlock run after ch_switchTheme(_:pre:)

-* 3, What happened when you change cheme in view and viewController?
-    Yes, Both of them will be called, and viewController's switch theme method run after view done.
+    * Save your status: You should save you status aware in some place, and theme switch method should status aware. since callback is automatic, if you theme or you appearance is status related, it may work not properly.
+For example, you has a button which theme is status related.
+Its background is black in Day, white in Night, and red if it selected; if you have never save your selection status or theme switch ignored selection status, auto callback will not work properly.

+* 2, Call orders:
+    * order between parent and child(view/subviews, view controller/ child view controller): child will call before parent;
+    * ch_switchTheme(_:pre:) and ch_switchThemeBlock: if both defined, ch_switchTheme(_:pre:) run before switchThemeBlock;
+    * view, view controller: if your app switch theme, view theme switch related method run before view controller.
+If you change one view theme in both view and view controller, changes in view controller will take effect.

+    **Note**:
+    * View and View controller work separately. if you call ch_switchTheme in view controller, its view theme switch method will not run.

-* 4, You may find your switch theme method not call when you view controller is beyong applicaiton rootViewController tree.
+* 4, You may find your switch theme method not call when you view controller is beyond application rootViewController tree.
 In this case, you normal is call ch_registerViewController()
     ```
     viewControllerInstance.ch_registerViewController()
     ```